2023 Best Value Nursing Master's Degree Schools in Virginia

 Top 10 Best Nursing Master's Degree Schools

 Our 2023 rankings named Sentara College of Health Sciences the best value school in Virginia for nursing students working on their master’s degree.
-Sentara College of Health Sciences is a small private not-for-profit school located in the large suburb of Chesapeake.
+Sentara College of Health Sciences is a small private not-for-profit school located in the suburb of Chesapeake.

-JMU graduate students pay an average of $12,514 in in-state tuition and fees each year.
+Sentara College of Health Sciences graduate students pay an average of $1,181 in in-state tuition and fees each year.

-You’ll join some of the best and brightest minds around you if you attend Radford University.
-The school came in at #3 on this year’s Best Value Nursing Master’s Degree Schools in Virginia list.
-Located in the suburb of Radford, Radford is a public college with a medium-sized student population.
+You’ll be in good company if you decide to attend James Madison University.
+It ranked #2 on our 2023 Best Value Nursing Master’s Degree Schools in Virginia list.
+Located in the city of Harrisonburg, JMU is a public school with a fairly large student population.

 The average tuition and fees for an in-state graduate student at Liberty University are $8,360 a year.

 The excellent master’s degree programs at Bluefield College helped the school earn the #5 place on this year’s ranking of the best value nursing schools in Virginia.
-Bluefield College is a fairly small private not-for-profit school located in the town of Bluefield.
+Bluefield College is a small private not-for-profit school located in the town of Bluefield.

 In-state tuition fees for graduate students at Old Dominion are $13,224 per year.

-With a ranking of #7, Virginia Commonwealth University did quite well on this year’s best value schools for nursing students working on their master’s degree.
+Virginia Commonwealth University ranked #7 on this year’s Best Value Nursing Master’s Degree Schools in Virginia list.
 VCU is a fairly large public school located in the city of Richmond.

 The average tuition and fees for an in-state graduate student at Eastern Mennonite are $15,270 a year.